 Are you moving abroad and secretly wishing you would have paid more attention to that French class back in college?
 Are you worried that your language level won’t be enough for you to work in a different country or even for you to buy your groceries?
-You need not worry, because there are great ways for you to improve, no matter your language level, budget and available time.
+You need not worry because there are great ways for you to improve and learn a foreign language abroad, no matter your language level, budget and available time.

-Another great tool for learning a language is Duolingo, where no matter what your level; you will find something new to learn.
+Another great tool for learning a foreign language when moving abroad is Duolingo.
+No matter what your level; you will find something new to learn.
 You’ll begin with a test to determine your current level of knowledge for the chosen language – this will allow Duolingo to select the right course based on your skills.
 Then, you have a range of grammar, vocabulary, listening, speaking and writing tasks and exercises.
 The course is set out like a game that you can share with your friends.
 You achieve points for everything you do and if you have friends learning or improving a language on Duolingo, you can also set up your own social network inside the website.
 And did I tell it’s all free?

-You can also find language podcasts on both iTunes and Google Store; n adding these to your phone media library and listening to them on the go will help you with every day practice and increasing your long-term memory.
+You can also find language podcasts on both iTunes and Google Store; adding these to your phone media library and listening to them on the go will help you with everyday practice and increase your long-term memory and boost your ability to learn a foreign language when moving abroad.
 Also, you can listen to podcasts about your area of expertise or local news: The BBC, the Council on Foreign Relations, Radio France Internationale are just three of the numerous services providing podcasts in foreign languages.
-Listening to news in a foreign language is an excellent way of both learning and remembering a language because the speakers will, most of the time be native speaker using day-to-day words and expressions.
+Listening to the news in a foreign language is an excellent way of both learning and remembering a language because the speakers will, most of the time be native speaker using day-to-day words and expressions.